Subscribe

 What are the benefits long term?

-It is hard to know the precise long term effects this project will have on our daughters.
+It is hard to know the precise long term effects this project will have on our kids.
 What we know now is that they're becoming empathetic, understanding and very curious global citizens (in-between being your typical young children of course!).
 Their understanding of the world today rivals that of many adults I know, including my pre-Country-of-the-Week self.

-When I asked Kiana (at 9 years old) what Country of the Week means to her, she replied with "I'm not afraid of the world anymore."
+When I asked Kiana (at 9 years old) what Country of the Week means to her, she replied withĀ "I'm not afraid of the world anymore."
 Upon expressing my surprise that she might have ever been afraid, she simply commented that she had been comfortable with what she knew--our country.
 Now, she continued, that comfort is worldwide for her.

 Placeholder Image